Adding New TT-NN Operation

 24

 25 // Define the tensor arguments.
-This is it to store all tensors passed in and/or out of the operation
+This is used to store all tensors passed in and/or out of the operation.

 26 // Tensor arguments don't need to be just input tensors, they can be output tensors, input/output tensors, optional